Hubert Simmons: Baseball career

 Because his high school did not have a baseball team, Simmons just played sandlot ball and in Boy Scout games around his hometown.
 After graduating from high school in 1941, he joined the Civilian Conservation Corps (CCC), a public work relief program established by President Franklin D. Roosevelt that operated from 1933 to 1942.
 Simmons was relocated to Raleigh, North Carolina, where he joined the Raleigh Tigers, a semipro team managed by legendary William 'Bill' Foster.

 Simmons spent his time with the Tigers from 1941 to 1942.
-Afterwards, he continued playing baseball for several teams through 1949, even while serving in the U.S. Army during World War II from 1943 to 1945 and later while attending college at A&T State in Greensboro, North Carolina between 1946 and 1949.
+Afterwards, he continued playing baseball for several teams through 1949, even while serving in the U.S. Army during World War II from 1943 to 1945 and later while attending college at A&T State in Greensboro, North Carolina, between 1946 and 1949.

 In between, Simmons served in Europe with the Quartermaster Corps, arriving on the beaches of Normandy landings in June 1944 during the D-Day invasion.
 Discharged with the rank of sergeant at the end of the war, Simmons attended A&T, where he earned a bachelor's degree in business administration in 1950.
 While a student at A&T, he was a member of three championship teams and twice made the all-conference team.

 In addition to the Raleigh Tigers, Simmons played for the Greensboro Red Wings (1946-1948), Farley Stars (1948), Asheville Blues (1949), and finally with the Baltimore Elite Giants of the Negro American League in 1950, in what would be the final season of the storied franchise.
 Simmons won one game in three pitching appearances for the Elites.
 After that, he played from 1951 to 1952 for the all-black Yokely Stars, an independent club based in Baltimore, Maryland.

 Life after Baseball

 After retiring from baseball, Simmons settled in Baltimore and worked for the Social Security Administration and the U.S. Post Office before becoming a city school teacher in 1954.
 He then taught business at Northwestern High School and was appointed department chairman in 1975.
-He retired in 1984 ater 30 years of service in the Baltimore City Public School System.
-In his sparetime, he coached baseball at the Little League, high school and college levels for more than 40 years.
+He retired in 1984 after 30 years of service in the Baltimore City Public School System.
+In his spare time, he coached baseball at the Little League, high school and college levels for more than 40 years.

 Simmons later owned SimmonsInk, The Logo Specialists, an advertising specialties business, and opened a small sportswear retail store, Simmons Inc., specialized in customized clothing and uniforms for teams, churches, schools and fraternal organizations.

 In 1978, Simmons gained induction into the North Carolina A&T State University Sports Hall of Fame.
 Thereafter, he was recognized by the Mayor of the City of Baltimore for Outstanding Community Service.
 For years, he also participated in the Baltimore Orioles' FanFest, being honored in 2004 by throwing out the first pitch at an Orioles home game.